graphikDB/graphik/README.md

 3) How well does it cluster?

 Clustering is achieved via the raft protocol and is primarily used for redundancy purposes.
-The raft protocol does not scale particularly well for write operations - it may be replaced with a sharded, eventually-consistent clustering mechanism in order to scale past 10+ instances.
+The raft protocol does not scale particularly well for write operations - it may be replaced in the future with a sharded, eventually-consistent clustering mechanism in order to scale past 10+ instances.